The university of tulsa Online Blog

 Further Education

 Many continuing education opportunities are available for nurses.
-Professionals looking to improve their critical thinking skills should consider enrolling in a course that promotes reflection, evaluation, and analytical thinking.
+Professionals looking to improve their critical thinking skills should consider enrolling in courses that promote reflection, evaluation, and analytical thinking.

 Expand your critical thinking skills in nursing by enrolling in a program to earn a degree in the field.
-The University of Tulsa offers an accelerated online RN to Bachelor of Science in Nursing (RN to BSN) program for students to earn their BSN in as little as 12 months.
-Take 30 credits of online courses to expand your medical knowledge, general education, and critical thinking abilities.
+The University of Tulsa offers an online Accelerated Bachelor of Science in Nursing (ABSN) program for students to earn their BSN in as few as 21 months.
 Review the features of this online opportunity to see if it’s the right decision for your career.

 The Benefits of Nurse Mentoring